 Adventure riders ask a lot of their pants and jackets.
-They need to be waterproof, breathable, well ventilated, warm and offer good protection from the elements, as well as abrasion and impact resistance in a crash.
+The best adventure motorcycle pants must be waterproof, breathable, well ventilated, and offer good protection from the elements.
+They must also offer abrasion and impact resistance in a crash.

 Waterproof and breathable would seem like a contradiction of terms, and at one time having both would have been an impossibility.
 But with the advance in technology of today’s fabrics like Gore-Tex, both are achievable.

 In this article, I look at 5 of the best Adventure Motorcycle Pants available today.

 Like Adventure Motorcycle jackets, pants should be a comfortable fit, well armored, and be able to easily transition between different types of riding terrain.

 Pushed for time?
 Here’s a quick summary of 5 of the Best Adventure Motorcycle Pants being reviewed here.

 2. Klim Carlsbad Pants – Best Of The best

 3. Pilot Motosport Dura Over Pants – Best Budget Over Pants

 Prices range from $115 up to $490 so I have focused on low to mid-range Adventure pants and over pants.

 There are a few terms you’ll come across when looking at motorcycle pants and jackets.